stonecauldron/tile-mapper/report/paper.md

 - We could find ways of grouping semantically similar tiles into the same high-level concepts and thus reduce the total number of unique tiles in the tile-maps.
-- Instead of using 2d Markov chains, we could use Markov random fields *TODO: reference MURPHY BOOK*.
+- Instead of using 2d Markov chains, we could use Markov random fields
+  @Murphy2012.
 Their main difference with Markov chains lies in the fact that they encode dependencies between their elements in a non-sequential way.
 Since we want to create non-linear maps they might be better suited for the task.
   The disadvantage of using Markov random fields comes from the fact that they are harder to implement and they both require more time to train and to sample appropriately.

 Our approach is not restricted to games and we can easily imagine using this method with 3D models composed of voxels.
 Tiles would be replaced by voxels and